jessecogollo/arrayMethods/README.md

 The `.every` method tests whether all elements in the array pass the test implemented by the provided function.
 This method receive 1 param and is a function.

+### .fill
+The `.fill` method fills all elements of an array from start to an end index with a static value. the end index is not inclued.
+This method receive between 1 and 3 parameters. the first one is the static value, the second one the start index and the last one is the end index.

 ###